Last Updated: December 7, 2020

 While brick and mortar obviously can’t offer all of this, there are certain things you can change to make the customer experience faster and easier.

-Start by making your checkout area more efficient.
+Make your checkout area more efficient.
 Keep enough cashiers on any given shift to prevent lines from backing up.
 Studies have shown that the average customer only has the patience to wait in line for 5-10 minutes.
+As a result, retailers are losing a great amount due to long checkout lines.
+To be specific, they are causing retailers to lose $37.7 billion every year in potential sales.

 Add new point of sale terminals if you have space in your retail store.
 It also might be worth considering mobile POS systems (mPOS) on tablets that can be used to complete transactions anywhere in the store.